-Earthquake hits Tibet’s Shigatse: What we know so far
+Deadly earthquake hits Tibet’s Shigatse: What we know so far

 How has the government responded?

-The government has deployed some 1,500 rescue workers, including military personnel, to the area.
+The Chinese government has deployed some 1,500 rescue workers, including military personnel, to the area.
 Al Jazeera’s Yu said there are pictures of those affected by the earthquake being treated on the streets.

 Xinhua reported that some 22,000 items of disaster relief aid have been dispatched to the affected areas, which include cotton tents, quilts and items for high-altitude areas.